stefansson30952/CPEN431A9AutomaticEc2Deployment/README.md

 ## Additional notes

-The .pem file is storred at /ec2/keypair/{key_pair_id} in parameter store on AWS
+The .pem file is storred at /ec2/keypair/{key_pair_id} in parameter store on AWS if you want to ssh on your own into the server

-Add layer to cdk for lambda not there yet!